Vegan Chocolate Orange Brownies

 Here are some chocolate bars I recommend:

 Of course, you can use whichever type of chocolate you like.
-Just make sure it contains the cocoa solids we’re after!
+Just make sure it contains the 85% cocoa solids we’re after to ensure it works properly.

-Want more chocolate vegan dessert recipes?
+Want more vegan brownies recipes?
 Check these out:

 How to make vegan chocolate orange brownies

-Next it’s time to melt most of the wet ingredients together.
+Now it’s time to melt the chocolate and the margarine together together.

-Gently melt it over a low heat, stirring occasionally until everything has completely combined and there are no lumps of chocolate or butter left.
+Gently melt it over a low heat, stirring occasionally until everything has completely combined and there are no lumps of chocolate or margarine left.

-Remove the pan from the heat and let it sit at room temperature for a few minutes to cool.
+Remove the pan from the heat and let it sit at room temperature to cool.

 An easy way to mix them is by putting them all through a sieve first but this isn’t essential.
-A good old wooden spoon will do the job too, it will just take a tiny bit longer.
+A good old wooden spoon will do the job too.

-Add 1-3 teaspoons of orange zest (depending on your desired strength of flavour) to the batter.
+Add 2 tablespoons of orange zest (or more, depending on your desired strength of flavour) to the batter.

-Chop a bar of your favourite vegan chocolate into small chunks and gently mix them into the brownie batter.
-I used 100g (3.5oz) of Bournville orange chocolate (flavoured chocolate is fine for the chunks).
+Chop a 100g bar of your favourite vegan chocolate into small chunks and gently mix the chunks into the brownie batter.

 Alternatively, you can use a heaped 1/2 cup of vegan chocolate chips.